MihirDichwalkar/Python-for-DL-and-ML/README.md

 # Python-for-DL-and-ML

 This Repository consists of few Machine Learning and Deep Learning algorithms.

-#\n Please Note: The files attached are ipynb files, they can be opened using jupyter notebooks or Google Colab
+ Please Note: The files attached are ipynb files, they can be opened using jupyter notebooks or Google Colab